2026 Budget

 Funded by: Local property taxes

-2022 Referendum Fund: Supports Teachers & Support Staff
+2022 Referendum Fund: Supports Teachers, Staff & Learning

 A portion of all teacher and support staff wages and benefits are paid for by the 2022 Referendum.
 Teachers/Salaried Staff received a $4,500 base pay increase beginning with the 2022-2023 school year.
 Support Staff received $2.25 hourly raises beginning November 9, 2022, in addition to a 1.5% raise effective January 1, 2023.